inRESONANCE/omnipay-redsys/README.md

 # Omnipay: Redsys

-**Redsys driver for the Omnipay PHP payment processing library**
+**Redsys driver for the Omnipay PHP payment processing library for PHP 5.3+**

-processing library for PHP 5.3+.
 This package implements Redsys support for Omnipay.

 ## Installation